comment Add Comment

 [Cross Post from Authors Blog]

 Digital transformation (DX) has an important role helping to avoid loss of containment and subsequent pollution, fires, and explosions due to corrosion.
-This is particularly helpful during #-19 when there is reduced workforce and no contractors in the plant for manual inspection.
+This is particularly helpful during #COVID-19 when there is reduced workforce and no contractors in the plant for manual inspection.
 DX helps by changing from infrequent manual inspection with portable testers, or using Weight Loss Coupons (WLC), to continuous monitoring with permanent sensors and analytics enabling corrosion and integrity engineers to work from home #wfh and become more predictive.
 The same is true for vibration and leak detection.
 With that, the plant I&C department is no longer only in the narrow “process control” domain, they are now reconceptualizing and transforming into larger “operational automation” – a much broader scope including integrity, reliability, and maintenance.
 April 24th is the Corrosion Awareness Day by the World Corrosion Organization so like in the past, let’s review how DX is transforming the work of corrosion and integrity engineers and the expanded role of I&C engineers for both short and long-term.
 Anybody can tell you advanced sensors and analytics can help.
 But how-to exactly?
 Let’s take a more detailed look.
 Here are my personal thoughts:

 Manual Inspection